-The main two measures utilized by the Bank are the DV01 (delta value of a 1 basis point move, also known as the PV01 or Present value of a 1 basis point move) and the CSDV01 (Credit Spread Delta of a 1 basis point move).
+The main two measures utilized by the Bank are the DV01 (delta value of a 1 basis point move, also known as the PV01 or present value of a 1 basis point move) and the CSDV01 (credit spread delta of a 1 basis point move).
 The DV01 measure is calculated for a 1 basis point move down in the yield curve.
-This generates the effect on earnings by individual currency of a parallel shift down in the related yield curve.
-As curves rarely move in a parallel fashion it is measured across different tenors to ensure that there is no further curve risk of having for example a long position in the short end of the curve offset by a short position in the longer tenors.
+This generates the change in economic value by individual currency of a parallel shift down in the related yield curve.
+As curves rarely move in a parallel fashion it is measured across different tenors to ensure that there is no further curve risk of having; for example, a long position in the short end of the curve offset by a short position in the longer tenors.
 This is then utilized within the scenario analysis.
-The sensitivities are calculated using a post-structural basis that considers core balances for non contractual maturities as well as assigning risk to capital and non product general ledger accounts as well as considering market specific pricing situations that exist in the region.
+The sensitivities are calculated on a post-structural basis that includes structural assumptions for core balances of non-contractual maturity positions.
+The CSDV01 sensitivity is a way to measure the risk of the interest rate spread between Treasury securities and the non-Treasury securities in the bond portfolio widening or narrowing.